code-atom/code-atom.github.io/_posts/2018-06-26-part -1-dependency-injection-in-angular.md

 }
 ~~~

-This class is tightly coupled with product service and make difficult for us to test.
-Now suppose this service communicate with backend server and fetch details back and forth.
-Basically, we are making our tests more brittle by adding an unexcepted dependency between the Product class and ProductService that, in turn, depends on a database.
+This class is tightly coupled with **ProductService** and make difficult for us to test.
+Now suppose **ProductService** communicate with backend server.
+Basically, we are making our tests more brittle by adding an unexcepted dependency between the **Product** class and **ProductService** that, in turn, depends on a database.
 ~~~
 class Product {
    constructor(basePrice: number, service: ProductService) {